hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 The font type is BC C128 Narrow (True Type) version 2.0.

-### Phase 5 cutover period
+### NCTS5 transition period

-UK NCTS phase 5 is due to go live on 16 November 2023.
-To meet the requirements of the Common Transit Convention (CTC), all member countries must transfer to phase 5 by 30 November 2023.
+UK NCTS5 is due to go live on 16 November 2023.
+To meet the requirements of the Common Transit Convention (CTC), all member countries must transfer to NCTS5 by 30 November 2023.

-There will be a cutover period between 16 and 30 November 2023.
-During this period, the NCTS phase 4 service will continue running to deal with in-flight transit declarations submitted before 16 November while the phase 5 service will handle all new declarations.
+There will be a transition period between 16 and 30 November 2023.
+During this period, the NCTS4 service will continue running to deal with in-flight transit declarations submitted before 16 November while the NCTS5 service will handle all new declarations.

-**Note:** The phase 5 service will not hold information about any declarations submitted before 16 November 2023.
+**Note:** The NCTS5 service will not hold information about any declarations submitted before 16 November 2023.

-During the cutover period, the following rules in this specification will be used to handle transit movements:
+During the transition period, the following rules in this specification will be used to handle transit movements:

 - [Rules B](/guides/ctc-traders-phase5-tis/documentation/rules-b.html) (business rules)
 - [Rules E](/guides/ctc-traders-phase5-tis/documentation/rules-e.html)  (technical rules)

-### Important phase 5 terms
+### Important NCTS5 terms

-The following terms are important to understand in phase 5:
+The following terms are important to understand in NCTS5:

 - **Consignment:** The header information is provided and applies to the whole transit declaration (up to 1 Consignment level per declaration).
 - **House Consignment:** The lowest transport information is provided, and this applies to all its Consignment Items (each Consignment can contain up to 99 House Consignments).